 Phone System Setup

-Businesses with high call volumes lean on business phone systems that can send customer calls to the right person and make it easy for agents to find customer information.
+Businesses with high call volumes lean on phone systems to send calls to the right person and make it easy for agents to find customer information.

 Call Recording and Analytics

-Businesses may record calls and monitor call analytics to ensure that customers’ needs are adequately met.
-For example, recordings can show supervisors when extra training might be necessary, while analytics could indicate areas of improvement with holding times, support escalations, and other factors.
+Tons of businesses record calls and monitor call analytics to ensure that all customer needs are adequately met.
+These recordings can show supervisors when extra training might be necessary, while analytics could indicate areas of improvement with holding times, support escalations, and other factors.

 Desktop and Mobile Apps

 Apps are really important if you’re not planning to purchase hardware and want your team to make calls using their existing devices.

 Connecting your business phone system to the tools your team uses every day can streamline communications and productivity.

 The number of integrations doesn’t matter as much as the specific solutions a provider integrates with and how deep the integration goes.

 If a business phone system charges for international calls by the minute, it can get expensive really quickly–especially if they happen regularly.